Crew Prioritizes Science, Training, and Exercise Before Cygnus Departure

-Category: Space Hits: 4Northrop Grumman’s Cygnus space freighter pictured arriving at the International Space Station on Aug.
+Category: Space Hits: 10Northrop Grumman’s Cygnus space freighter pictured arriving at the International Space Station on Aug.
 12, 2021.
 Cygnus will depart from the space station on Nov.
 20, 2021.

 The Expedition 66 crew focused on science, training, and exercise aboard the International Space Station on Friday and prepared for the Cygnus departure tomorrow.